Eggs on the Keto Diet 101

 Absolutely not!
 WHOLE eggs are one of the most nutritious foods on earth!
-And MOST of the nutrients are in the yolks.
+And MOST of the nutrients are in the egg yolk.

-Instead of selling cartons of eggs white in the store, they should be selling the yolks.
+Instead of selling cartons of egg whites in the store, they should be selling the egg yolks too.
 Sadly it’s leftover bad information about the fat in the yolk even though 2/3 of the fat is the good Omega 3 type of unsaturated fat.
 And for Keto that is what we want!

 Another thing, if you feel you are allergic or sensitive to eggs, there’s a good chance it’s the whites and not the yolks, so give that a try and see.

 Here is the nutrition values of 2 large boiled eggs according to the USDA (% Daily Value is in brackets):

 - Potassium 126g (3%)